edmundwright/google-sheets-clone/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Spreadsheet Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to create 'spreadsheets' (not really spreadsheets yet) using a simple text form in a Backbone view, view an index of their spreadsheets, and view a show page for each spreadsheet.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing and editing spreadsheet (~1 day)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will produce a very simple HTML layout for presenting a spreadsheet, and write JavaScript to fetch the cells belonging to the current spreadsheet, and inject them into the HTML grid.
+I will then allow cells to be edited, and write the Backbone code to save the cell to the server immediately after editing.
+At this point in development spreadsheets will be of a fixed width and height.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Evaluating formulae (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will write JavaScript to detect that a formula is entered into a cell (by checking if it begins with '='), and evaluate that formula, rendering the result into the cell's html view.
+This has the potential to spiral into days of work, so I will restrict myself to evaluating the most simple formulae (those involving +, -, *, / or SUM).
+I will further write JavaScript that, after a cell is edited, checks for other cells that reference it and re-evaluate and render them all.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Selecting cells with the mouse (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I'll start by allowing users to, while editing a formula, click on another cell to insert a reference to the cell into that formula.
+I'll then move onto enabling selection of multiple cells.
+The first and most straightforward method of selection will be to click a row or column heading to select that entire row or column.
+I will then move on clicking and dragging with the mouse to select multiple cells.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Selecting cells with the keyboard (~1 day)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll implement selecting navigating the spreadsheet using the arrow keys, and selecting cells by holding shift or command and using the arrow keys.
+This will be implemented by listening to key up and key down events.

+### Phase 6: Sharing spreadsheets and making spreadsheets public (~0.5 day)
+I'll implement sharing of spreadsheets with other users, and making spreadsheets public.

 [Details][phase-five]